Don’t judge a score by its color

 The Similarity Report aims to act as an investigative tool, highlighting any problem areas in a student's paper; in turn, this allows instructors to determine whether a match is or is not acceptable.

-The color of a student’s similarity score, found in the assignment inbox, indicates the amount of matching or similar text that was uncovered by Turnitin.
-Simple, right?
-Not entirely.
+It's not true that the color of a student’s similarity score, found in the assignment inbox, indicates the amount of plagiarism uncovered by Turnitin.
+Similar text does not equate to plagiarism.
 Let's take a look at the scoring scenarios that might make you think twice about accepting a Turnitin similarity score at face value.

 1. Who's the author?